jmmon/arduino_tinyhouse_lighting/README.md

 // [white mode, color mode (cycle or no), white+color mode (white at 50% of color)] + extra hidden index 3:[all lights max, not included in cycle change, only for triple press]

+//implement feedback blink?
+On certain actions, call a function to blink a color on a certain lightsection really quickly, to let the user know something happened.
+For example: when turning the porch light on, blip the underloft light green really quickly.
+//                      when turning the porch light off, blip the underloft light red really quickly.
+(Or different colors, but similar idea.)

+//This might mean that the state must be "saved" and returned to, for the section that was used for the "blink action".

+in nightlight mode, double tap to switch to blue then green? (done)

+TODO
+when in nightlight mode, fading to off should switch out of nightlight mode ?? or not? stay in "red" mode?

+mode 7:
+Then all the previous levels combined? haha

+Same with white: after hitting max brightness, fading up again turns on rgb as a white, then fading down will fade rgb then w
+colorProgress: after hitting max brightness, next time it fades it adds white? then fading down first fades down white then fades color.

+double press and hold on white fades ALL sets with white? or all?
+(Double press and hold on color fades ALL sets with color) or all?
+    - Don't adjust the original white level - instead use a second variable so they can stay in sync with each other in terms of starting difference in brightness level